 Altvogelbachfels near Badenweiler

-The Altvogelbachfels near Badenweiler is shady and for demanding climbers.
+The Altvogelbachfels is in the shade and for demanding climbers Badenweiler.
 60 routes lead from 5 to 8 degrees over a wall height of 10 to 25 meters wall height.

 Friction climbing in the Middle Black Forest